cybertraining-dsc/reu2022/project/hpc/rivanna-introduction.md

 rivanna$ conda create -n ENV3  -c conda-forge python=3.10.5
 ```

 The last command may take a while.
-After it's done installing, activate the
+After it is done installing, activate the
 ENV3 virtual environment of Python 3.10.5 by typing in:

 ```bash